Strupenfossen (or just Strupen) was a waterfall that seemed to have a bit of a reputation for being one of the tallest waterfalls in Norway.

 It certainly had an appreciable volume of water that made it seem way more than an obscure ephemeral waterfall (belying its unofficial stature).

 That said, Julie and I thought “Nonfossen” was the prettier one compared to Strupenfossen even though the latter one received a bit more notoriety resulting from its perception that it was one of the tallest in the country.

-But waterfall peculiarities aside, there was no denying that our detour into Myklebustdalen was memorable gorgeous thanks to the reflective lake Sanddalsvatnet as well as the steep-walled U-shaped valley that was evidence of a glacier that once filled this valley.
+Nevertheless, waterfall peculiarities aside, there was no denying that our detour into Myklebustdalen was memorable and gorgeous thanks to the reflective lake Sanddalsvatnet as well as the steep-walled U-shaped valley that was evidence of a glacier that once filled this valley.

 Follow the directions given on the Sanddalsfossen page.
 Then, continue on the county road for another 3km past Sanddalsvatnet (1km past the Myklebust Farms) before you can see “Nonfossen” on the right side (east-facing wall) and Strupenfossen on the left side (west-facing wall) a short distance further south into Myklebustdalen Valley.

 For further context, Byrkjelo was 19km north of Skei.
 Skei was about 376km (over 5.5 hours drive with ferry crossings) northwest of Oslo, 218km (nearly 4 hours drive) north of Bergen, and 152km (over 2.5 hours drive) south of Geiranger.

 No users have replied to the content on this page